w3reality/threelet/README.rst

 ===================

 **threelet** is a three.js based scene viewer.
-It can be also used as a tiny framework for rapidly making dynamic desktop/VR applications.
+It can be also used as a 3D app framework for rapidly making dynamic desktop/VR applications.
 Some notable features include:

 - 3D scene update interface,